MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-set-up-multiple-interest-rates.md

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
-# Set Up Multiple Interest Rates for Delayed Payment
+# <a name="set-up-multiple-interest-rates-for-delayed-payment"></a>Set Up Multiple Interest Rates for Delayed Payment

 You can use different interest rates for different periods for delayed payments in trade transactions. [!INCLUDE [multiple-interest-rates-def](includes/multiple-interest-rates-def.md)]